-America is filled with fabulous museums, memorable historic sites and amazing restaurants, and when you’re on a good old-fashioned U.S. road trip, you should sample some of them all.
+America is filled with fabulous museums, memorable historic sites and amazing restaurants.
+And when you’re on a good old-fashioned U.S. road trip, you should sample some of them.

 These spots — usually silly, but sometimes quite serious — offer perfect chances to snap a selfie, or a potential family holiday card.
 They’re fun to spot and make great places to pull off the road, park the car and stretch your legs, all while examining just how giant that giant Adirondack chair really is up close.
 And even better, they’re all free.